OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 *   **Essential cookies:** These cookies are strictly necessary to provide our website or online service.
 For example, we and our Service Providers may use these cookies to authenticate and identify our members when they use our websites and applications so we can provide our service to them.
 They also help us to enforce our Terms of Use, prevent fraud and maintain the security of our service.

-*   **Performance and functionality cookies:** These cookies are not essential, but help us to personalize and enhance your online experience with Netflix.
+*   **Performance and functionality cookies:** These cookies help us to customize and enhance your online experience with Netflix.
 For example, they help us to remember your preferences and prevent you from needing to re-enter information you previously provided (for example, during member sign up).
 We also use these cookies to collect information (such as popular pages, conversion rates, viewing patterns, click-through and other information) about our visitors' use of the Netflix service so that we can enhance and personalize our website and service and conduct market research.
 Deletion of these types of cookies may result in limited functionality of our service.

 *   **Advertising cookies and resettable device identifiers:** These cookies and resettable device identifiers use information about your use of this and other websites and apps, your response to ads and emails, and to deliver ads that are more relevant to you.
 These types of ads are called "interest-based advertising."
-Many of the advertising cookies associated with our service belong to our Service Providers.
+The advertising cookies associated with our service belong to our Service Providers.

 In connection with our use of these technologies, some of the websites and apps where we advertise, as well as advertising technology companies that we use to purchase, deliver, optimize, and/or measure our advertisements (collectively “Advertising Partners”), may receive limited information from us as part of our campaign targeting, measurement, and optimization (e.g., steps completed in sign-up and site visit or app open/install information).